cannatag/ldap3/ldap3/docs/manual/source/connections.rst

 To activate checked attributes you must read the schema with the get_info parameter in the Server definition and set the check_names parameter to True (default) in the Connection definition.

-There are a few of standard formatters defined in the library, most of them are defined in the relevants RFCs: format_unicode  # returns an unicode object in Python 2 and a string in Python 3 format_integer  # returns an integer format_binary  # returns a bytes() sequence format_uuid  # returns a GUID (UUID) as specified in RFC 4122 - byte order is big endian format_uuid_le  # same as above but byte order is little endian format_boolean  # returns a boolean format_time  # returns a datetime object (with properly defined timezone, or UTC if timezone is not specified) as defined in RFC 4517
+There are a few of standard formatters defined in the library, most of them are defined in the relevants RFCs:

+* format_unicode  # returns an unicode object in Python 2 and a string in Python 3

+* format_integer  # returns an integer

+* format_binary  # returns a bytes() sequence

+* format_uuid  # returns a GUID (UUID) as specified in RFC 4122 - byte order is big endian

+* format_uuid_le  # same as above but byte order is little endian

+* format_boolean  # returns a boolean

+* format_time  # returns a datetime object (with properly defined timezone, or UTC if timezone is not specified) as defined in RFC 4517

 You can even define your custom formatter for specific purposes.
 Just pass a dictionary in the format {'identifier': callable} in the 'formatter' parameter of the Server object.
 The callable must be able to receive a single byte value and convert it the relevant object or class instance.

 The resolution order of the format feature is the following:
 Custom formatters have precedence over standard formatter.
 In each category (from highest to lowest):

 1. attribute name

 2. attribute oid(from schema)

 3. attribute names (from oid_info)

 4. attribute syntax (from schema)

-If a suitable formatter is not found the value will be rendered as bytes
+If a suitable formatter is not found the value will be rendered as bytes.